 During his first year on the Opera Course John took part in many scenes including; Grimoaldo Rodelinda (Händel), Title role Idomeneo (Mozart), Title role Albert Herring (Britten), Don José Carmen (Bizet), Victorin Die Tote Stadt (Korngold) and the Title role Peter Grimes (Britten).
 In the main stage productions he played the roles of Leandro in Le Donne curiose (Wolf-Ferrari), Le Veilleur and Oskar in the Martinu double bill of Ariadne/Alexandre Bis and Sir Huon in Weber’s Oberon on the Barbican stage.

 In his final year at GSMD, John was involved in two main stage productions, firstly as Count Vaudemont and Vassili in the Iolanta/Mavra (Tchaikovsky/Stravinsky) double bill, then in the world premiere of Julian Phillips’ opera The Tale of Januarie in conjunction with the Royal Opera House where John played the title role.
 Outside GSMD John has performed for many UK Opera companies including; Fife Opera as Alfredo in La Traviata (Verdi), Brent Opera as Nemorino in L’elisir d’amore (Donizetti), English Pocket Opera Company as Don José in their production of Carmen, Grange Park Opera, BYO as Sir Philip in Owen Wingrave (Britten), Opera North covering Lemminkainen Swanhunter by Jonathon Dove, and for the Royal Opera House as cover Apollo and the role of Shepherd 2 in the production of L’Orfeo (Monteverdi) from the Camden Roundhouse.
 In 2017 John was made a Jerwood Yound Artist at Glyndebourne Festival Opera where he performed the roles of Officer Ariadne auf Naxos (Strauss), cover of Giuseppe La Traviata, and also played the role of Player 2 in Brett Dean’s new award winning opera Hamlet.
-John was awarded the Miss Miriam Treveux award 2018 for his work at the Glyndebourne 2017 Festival, and is looking for to returning to Glyndebourne this season.
+John was awarded the Miss Miriam Treveux award 2018 for his work at the Glyndebourne 2017 Festival.
+In the 2018 Season, John returned to Glyndebourne Festival Opera to cover the role of Major Domo to Faninal in Der Rosenkavalier.
+He also returned to Opera North to perform the role of Monostatos in Mozart’s Die Zauberflöte.
+He then returned to Glyndebourne in 2019 to cover the roles of First Armed and Second Priest in Die Zauberflöte.

 John has sung in many solo oratorio performances throughout the UK and Europe, most notably; Messiah (Händel), Christmas Oratorio/Magnificat (Bach), Creation (Haydn), Requiem (Mozart/Verdi), Saint Nicholas (Britten), Dream of Gerontius (Elgar), Messa di Gloria (Puccini) and in 2016 John sang Das Lied von der Erde (Mahler) in the Palau de la Musica Valencia with the Valencia Philharmonic.